 Richard Topping, Chief Legal Officer

 Richard focuses on highly politicized, new health care delivery systems—like the implementation of TRICARE portability, the entry of Medicaid managed care into a fee-for-service state, and the passage of the MISSION Act to allow veterans better access to health care.
-His unique experience as an attorney and a health plan executive coupled with his Medicaid, VA and TRICARE expertise creates a unique perspective for the build-out of new government healthcare programs.
+His unique experience as an attorney and a health plan executive coupled with his Medicaid, VA and TRICARE expertise creates a unique perspective for the build out of new government health care programs.

 Richard was an attorney at the U.S. Department of Justice for the George W. Bush Administration.
 He represented the Secretary of Health and Human Services during the height of clinical disputes over the relationship between vaccines and autism in children.
 He also served as counsel at the Center for Bioethics at Brigham and Women’s Hospital and Harvard Medical School in Boston.

 Richard began his career as a U.S. Army infantry officer and then served as a JAG officer specializing in TRICARE, health care finance, and hospitals.
 He has a Bachelor of Arts from the College of the Holy Cross, a Juris Doctor from the University of Connecticut and a Master of Public Health from Harvard University with a concentration in health law and policy.
+Richard is a member the Conference Board’s CLO Council, AHIP’s Policy & Regulatory Affairs Committee, and the National Association of Corporate Directors.
+He is a member of AMVETS and an active supporter of Special Olympics and Culture Works of Dayton.